PipelineDeals Help Center

 - Office 365 (e.g. Excel online)

 Additionally, to use the Excel Add-in, you must be able to install Add-ins for Excel or Office 365.
 If you do not see the option to install Add-ins, check with your company’s IT department.
+You also must be able to downloaded Add-ins from the Microsoft Store.
+Finally, you must have the API enabled in your Account Settings.
+Only PipelineDeals admins can enable the API.

-Installing from your PipelineDeals account
+Installing from PipelineDeals

-- To install the Excel Add-in from your PipelineDeals account, click on your Profile Icon > My Profile > Microsoft integration > Excel Add-In.
+- To install the Excel Add-in from your PipelineDeals account, click on your Profile Icon > My Profile > Microsoft integration

 - Click the green button Download the Add-in

-- The link will bring you to the Microsoft Store where you can follow the steps to login to your Microsoft and PipelineDeals accounts to finalize the installation.
+- The link will bring you to the Microsoft Store where you can follow the steps to log in to your Microsoft and PipelineDeals accounts to finalize the installation.

 Installing from Excel 2016